carson-katri/dream-textures/docs/SETUP.md

 # Setting Up
 Getting up and running is easy.
 Make sure you have several GBs of storage free, as the model weights and add-on consume a lot of storage space.

+In general, all of the instructions you need to setup will be given within Blender.
+However, if you want to see screenshots and more explanation this can be helpful.

 ## Installation

 See the [release notes](https://github.com/carson-katri/dream-textures/releases/latest) for the most recent version of Dream Textures.
 There you will find a section titled "Choose Your Installation".
 Use the dropdowns to find the right version for your system.